Kilimanjaro – 5895 m

-Remember kit should be lightweight but functional – you have to carry it!
+Remember kit should be lightweight but functional.

-To find out more about our course, availability, or to ask any questions, please get in touch through the website or by phone on +33 (0)845 527 58 12.
+To find out more about our course, availability, or to ask any questions, please get in touch through the website or phone +44 (0)845 527 58 12.

-We take a 20% deposit to secure your place on one of our courses, and we ask for the balance to be paid 6 weeks before the course start date.
+For expeditions we take a 30% deposit to secure your place on one of our courses, and we ask for the full balance to be paid 10 weeks before the course start date.

 We strongly recommend getting specialist travel insurance that covers cancellation, medical and mountain rescue.

 Make sure that it covers glaciated mountaineering and climbing.
 We recommend the Dogtag (www.dogtag.co.uk) – they have comprehensive policies and a good reputation.

 It is best to book flights and airport transfers well in advance of your departure.
 The closest airport is Kilimanjaro International or Arusha Airport.

 What is the accommodation like?